First home buyers are back – big time

 Each time a booming market begins to experience a softening of prices, something interesting happens.

-When the investors get spooked or can no longer afford the entry prices and when upgraders put off their next purchases, the first-time buyers emerge.
+When the investors get spooked or can no longer afford the entry prices (per chart below) and when upgraders put off their next purchases, the first-time buyers emerge.
 Finally, after a long period of being locked out, it’s their time in the sun.

 And it’s what we’re starting to see now.
 In capital cities where a long run of growth has started to slow, debutants are making their moves.

 Is it the right time for you take a step on the ladder?
 Let’s have a look.

 Genworth is the country’s largest mortgage insurer and regularly releases data on the number of new policies it underwrites each month.
 It’s a pretty good look at what’s happening in the property market in real time.

 Its latest results for July show a larger share of insurance for loans with deposits of 10 per cent or less.
 These are the types of mortgages typically taken up by first home buyers.

 The trend was strongest in Sydney, which has been experiencing a softening in prices over the past 12 or so months.
 But there was upward movement in many other cities, too.

 What’s driving it?
 Put simply, prices.